 - Stake low until you have learned all the required rules.
 This should help you minimize losing your hard earned money.
 Also, have a bankroll that should help you manage your money properly

-- Have fun while playing craps.
-This is the first step to winning.
+- Have fun while playing this game.
+This is the first step to winning the craps.
 If you think you are losing too much than you can afford, then take a break from playing the game.
 You wouldn’t want to bring problems to yourself or your family.

 Play Free Craps